-|Noisier, more chaotic learning spaces||Embracing the idea that noisier learning spaces are an acceptable and manageable trade-off for schools filled with engaged, productive students|
+|Noisier, more chaotic learning space||Embracing the idea that noisier learning spaces are an acceptable and manageable trade-off for schools filled with engaged, productive students|

 |The possible need to devote more time to classroom management||Establishing norms that allow students to take responsibility for managing their in-class projects and activities|

 |Uneven distribution of knowledge among students taking the same classes||Providing individual students enough time to learn at their own pace, and empowering students as peer mentors|

 |Students who don’t adapt well to the switch to an SCL-based environment||Adopting SCL techniques gradually rather than all at once|